Amira Ziyan: Artistic practice

 Ziyan primarily engages in staged photography, with a particular focus on portraits of individuals and the creation of portraits through the arrangement of objects and the construction of environments devoid of human subjects.
 Her photographs frequently document women within contemporary Druze society.
 In her works, Ziyan explores themes related to socio-cultural identity within the Druze community and gender-related issues in her surrounding environment.
-Ziyan's work places a strong emphasis on questions that center around the concept of “culture” as an aesthetic category for examining and understanding the society in which she operates.
+Ziyan's work places a strong emphasis on questions that center around the concept of "culture" as an aesthetic category for examining and understanding the society in which she operates.
 The artistic and aesthetic realm provides an opportunity for reconciliation between nature and humanity, creating space for voices that are not given expression in other discursive spaces.

 In her 2016 exhibition "Bare Concrete" at the Kabrie Gallery, Ziyan presented 12 photographs in various formats.
-In this carefully staged series, in which she is simultaneously present, absent, and deceptive, Ziyan leads us into her conflicted yet surprisingly complete inner world.
-Air and concrete intertwine and compete in an encounter that seems possible only in her world.
-The figure of the father, who was the most influential and significant figure in Amira's life, is present and runs like a common thread throughout all the works, even if he is not visible, as in the work depicting a portrait of a young girl against a concrete background.
-Concrete, in its various shades, appears as a recurring motif in the photographs and raises questions about the permanent and the temporary, about memory and forgetting.
-These works raise the question of whether concrete is merely a thin and unstable layer of a few centimeters or reinforced concrete built as a stable foundation.
+In this carefully staged series, Ziyan explores themes of presence, absence, and deception, offering insight into her complex inner world.
+Air and concrete intertwine throughout the works, creating a tension that reflects her perspective.
+The figure of the father, who was a central and influential figure in Ziyan's life, serves as a recurring presence throughout the series, even when he is not directly depicted, such as in the work portraying a young girl against a concrete background.
+Concrete, in its various shades, appears as a recurring motif in the photographs and raises questions about permanence and impermanence, as well as memory and forgetting.
+These works further consider whether concrete is merely a thin and unstable surface or reinforced concrete constructed as a stable foundation.

 In 2017, Ziyan presented a joint exhibition, "Huna and Hunak," with designer Rami Tareef at the Kabrie Gallery.
 In this exhibition, she isolated ordinary daily actions attributed to women, removed them from their context, and thus transformed them into a kind of encrypted ritual with an aura of sanctity and mystery.